FintanH/talks/bowl-full-of-lentils/abstract.md

 don't care that we're repeating ourselves because we need this thing fast.
 This is even more so when it comes to configurations.
 We are all guilty of taking an existing configuration file, copying its content and changing a few values.
-JSON and YAML do not have enough expressive power to stop us from doing this.
+JSON and YAML do not have enough expressive power to avoid this effectively.
 But what if I told you there was something that does have this power?
 What if I told you we could DRY up our configuration files and practice functional programming at the same time?
 What will you choose the red pill or the blue pill?